Trade Forex Trading

 Base Currency is one unit of the first currency that is being traded

-For Example if EURUSD Currency Quote is 1.2000 it means 1 EURO is equivalent to 1.2 US Dollars - to buy 1 EURO as a trader you would need to have 1.2 US Dollars.
+Like, if the EURUSD price is 1.2000, it means 1 EURO equals 1.2 US Dollars: if you want to buy 1 EURO, you need 1.2 US Dollars.

 EURUSD

-The base is always 1 unit, and the exchange rate quote is in terms of the quote currency.
+The base is always 1 unit, the exchange rate quote is expressed in terms of the quote currency.

 GBPUSD